sgagh/twelvedata-dividends-sample/prompt.md

 - end_date (required)- end date for API requests
 - limit (not required, default 0) - limit symbols for processing

-First of all, load all symbols that have dividends from symbols.txt.
+First of all, load all symbols that have dividends from symbols.csv.
+Use symbol name and exchange name from the loaded data.

 For each symbol from this list:
 1. Retrieve symbol info from the `/stocks` endpoint.
 If the result is empty, skip this ticker.
 Remember instrument name and exchange from the response.